Police official: Chauvin trained to avoid neck pressure

 The officers also rebuffed offers of help from an off-duty Minneapolis firefighter who wanted to administer aid or tell officers how to do it.

-More: Chauvin trial: Cop was trained to avoid neck pressure, police officials testify

-Mercil testified that in his experience, it takes less than 10 seconds for someone to be rendered unconscious with a neck restraint.
-He said someone having a rush of adrenaline or a higher breathing or heart rate can be affected even faster.

-“Have you have ever had a circumstance where an individual has lost their pulse and suddenly come back to life and become more violent?” prosecutor Steve Schleicher asked, suggesting that Floyd was held down long past the point where he might be a threat.
+“Have you have ever had a circumstance where an individual has lost their pulse and suddenly come back to life and become more violent?” prosecutor Steve Schleicher asked Mercil, suggesting that Floyd was held down long past the point where he might be a threat.

 “Not that I’m aware of, sir,” Mercil replied.